src-d/guide/office/company_events.md

 # source{d} Events

 ## Get togethers
 Once a month we organise a get together where we either all go to a bar where free drinks will be served from 19:00-24:00 or we go for some group activities like salsa classes, karting or other fun stuff.
 Every sourcerer and their +1s are invited to join.
+Get togethers are the third Wednesday of the month.

+## Friday Lunchs
+Once a month we organise a Friday lunch at the office.
+It is the fourth Friday of the month.
+Every sourcerer is invited to join.
+We order food (diferent every month) for everybody and we share good moments together.

 ## Summer Party
 The source{d} summer party is hosted once a year in the months of June, July or September (depending on travel schedules).